debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 ## Using applications

 This section explains specifics of various applications packaged in the repository.

+Many of the application are hosted on a specific port of your server.
+By default they are only exposed to the localhost interface, i.e. IP address 127.0.0.1, that is accessible only from the server machine.
+In case you'd like to access the service on other machine (e.g. your laptop) the simplest way is to use the port forwarding.
+This can be done using `ssh` option `-L [bind_address:]port:host:hostport`, e.g. to bind port 50001 of `electrs` log in to your server using the command `ssh -L 127.0.0.1:50001:127:0.0.1:50001 <server>`, where `<server>` is replaced by the hostname or ip address of your server.

 ### bitcoind and bitcoin-cli